DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Review sales order.md

 ### POA resonse tab
 The following EDI fields have been added to the Sales order's Lines and is available on the **POA resonse** tab. <br>
-After selecting the applicable sales order, the following summary table displays details of Purchase Order Acknowledgement (POA) sent for the sales order.
-Example: <br>
+After selecting the applicable sales order, the following details available are:
+- Customer - Customer purchase order values
+Once the Customer purchase order acknowledgement (POA) has been sent, these following values are populated:
+- Acknowledged - Acknowledged value sent on the customer purchase order acknowledgement
+- Customer code - The customer's mapped value for the response as setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md)
+- Auto triggered - Indicates if the acknowledgement was auto triggered else it was manually set by a user.

+Example:
 <br>		| **Customer**	| **Acknowledged**	| **Customer code**			| **Auto triggered**
 :--		|:--		|:--			|:--					|:--
 **Net Price**	| 40		| 41			| PA (Line price – advise)		| Yes